 Star rating summary

-Our experience using Kinsta was excellent, which isn’t surprising, given Kinsta’s reputation as a premium WordPress host.
+Our experience using Kinsta was excellent, which isn't surprising given Kinsta's reputation as a premium WordPress host.
 It performed well, security was top-notch, and support was solid.
-We love that Kinsta gives you the ability to fine-tune your specs and design a plan based around your usage, while giving you most of the same features across plans.
+We love that Kinsta lets you fine-tune your specs and design a plan based on your usage while offering most of the same features across all plans.

-On the other hand, the pricing isn’t easy on the wallet, and depending on your needs, it might not make sense.
-For example, if you need a lot of storage space right away, InMotion will serve you better than scaling a Kinsta plan to $200/mo.
-Overall, Kinsta is an exceptionally good WordPress host, as long as you understand what you’re getting into.
+The pricing isn't wallet-friendly.
+Depending on your needs, it might not make sense.
+If you need a lot of storage right away, InMotion in our honorable mentions will serve you better than scaling a Kinsta plan to $200/mo.
+Overall, Kinsta is an exceptionally good WordPress host, as long as you understand what you're getting into.

-Kinsta earned a solid star rating of 4.4 because it showed great performance, offers easy-to-use, WordPress-focused web hosting, and includes almost all features across all plans.
+Kinsta earned a high star rating of 4.9 because it showed great performance, offers easy-to-use, WordPress-focused web hosting, and includes almost all features across all plans.

-Kinsta only received a score lower than 4.0 in the value and capacity category because its expensive compared to other web hosting services.
+Kinsta received a score below 4.0 in the value and capacity category because it can be more expensive than other web hosting services.

 | Decision factor | Weight | Verdict |